Book Tom as a Speaker

 Tom is the author of one book, countless articles, and he co-authored a chapter on Metrics and Performance Improvement for a textbook on Medical Trauma Care.

-From 2009 to early 2012, Tom’s “Tom on Leadership” internet radio program on Leadership Radio was a Top Five hit on Google.
+From 2009 to early 2012, Tom’s “Tom on Leadership” internet radio program on Leadership Radio was listened to over 30,000 times.

 Tom believes that Eudaimonism, the philosophy of human thriving, is humanity’s best hope for creating engaged and productive workplaces.